 The provisions of G.S.
-55-9-02 shall not be applicable to any corporation that shall be made the subject of a business combination by an other entity if: (i) the corporation was not a public corporation (as defined in G.S.
+55-9-02 shall not be applicable to any corporation that shall be made the subject of a business combination by an other entity if: (i) corporation was not a public corporation (as defined in G.S.
 55-1-40 (18a)) at the time such other entity acquired in excess of ten percent (10%) of the voting shares; (ii) on or before September 30, 1990 (or such earlier date as may be irrevocably established by resolution of the board of directors), the board of directors of a corporation to which G.S.
-55-76 was not applicable on the effective date of this act adopted a bylaw stating that the provisions of this Article shall not be applicable to the corporation (neither the adoption nor the failure to adopt such a resolution or bylaw shall constitute grounds for any cause for action, at law or in equity, against the corporation or any of the directors of the corporation); (iii) in the case of a newly formed corporation after April 23, 1987, the initial articles of incorporation of the corporation shall provide that the provisions of this Article shall not be applicable; or (iv) such business combination was the subject of an existing agreement of the corporation on April 23, 1987.
+55-76 was not applicable on the effective date of this act (other than a corporation described in G.S.
+55-9-05 (iii) adopted a bylaw stating that the provisions of this Article shall not be applicable to the corporation; (iii) in the case of a corporation to which G.S.
+55-76 was not applicable on the effective date of this act as the result of adoption by its board of directors under G.S.
+55-79(ii) of a bylaw providing that G.S.
+55-76 not apply to such corporation, the board of directors of such corporation shall not have rescinded such bylaw on or before September 30, 1990 (or such earlier date as may be irrevocably established by resolution of the board of directors); (iv) in the case of corporation (including its predecessors) which becomes a public corporation for the first time after the effective date of this act, such corporation adopts a bylaw within 90 days of becoming a public corporation stating that the provisions of this Article shall not be applicable to it; (v) in the case of a newly formed corporation after April 23, 1987, the initial articles of incorporation of the corporation shall provide that the provisions of this Article shall not be applicable; or (vi) such business combination was the subject of an existing agreement of the corporation on April 23, 1987.
+Neither the adoption or failure to adopt a bylaw of the type set forth in G.S.
+55-9-05(ii) or (iv) nor the rescission or failure to rescind a bylaw of the type referred to in G.S.
+55-9-05(iii) shall constitute grounds for any cause of action, at law or in equity, against the corporation or any of its directors.

 "ARTICLE 9A.

-"PART 2.
-CONTROL SHARE ACQUISITIONS.
+"CONTROL SHARE ACQUISITIONS.